for Secondary Education in the UK.

 Age Range: KS3

-How can you make Geography lessons more student-centred?
-'Decision Making in Geography' is a process-based pack which encourages students to consider geographical issues and problems at Key Stage 3.
-By working through processes individually and in groups, students gain confidence in making their own decisions.
+Encourage students to carefully think-through geographical issues and problems at Key Stage 3.
+By working through geography decision making processes individually and in groups, KS3 students gain confidence in making their own decisions.
+A strongly process-based and student-centric worksheet resource with clear, well-timed lesson plans.

 Topics include: Making decisions on bypass construction; Factory location; Supermarket location; Coping with natural disasters; Farming; Quarrying; Overfishing and pollution.